snitgit/Detecting-human-operated-ransomware-attacks-/README.md

 •	Threat of public leakage of exfiltrated, sensitive data

-If we don’t have __Proactive detection__ as mention in early state , it will destroy your organization  assets, data and operations. https://learn.microsoft.com/en-us/microsoft-365/media/defender/playbook-detecting-ransomware-m365-defender-qualitative-diagram.png?view=o365-worldwide
+If we don’t have __Proactive detection__ as mention in early stage , it will destroy your organization  assets, data and operations. https://learn.microsoft.com/en-us/microsoft-365/media/defender/playbook-detecting-ransomware-m365-defender-qualitative-diagram.png?view=o365-worldwide

 ## What have we must learn and to learn to monitor our assets?